KianWilliam/Searchcustomhtml/README.md

 In the Pro-version all custom modules shall be fixed according to the condition mentioned above! you may download the extension @: https://www.extensions.kwproductions121.ir/myplugins/searchcustomhtml.html<br />
-In case of any problem contact me at: webarchitect@kwproductions121.ir<br />
+In case of any problem or ordering pro-version contact me at: webarchitect@kwproductions121.ir<br />
 https://github.com/KianWilliam/Searchcustomhtml <br />
 long live science.